Skip to main content

 Hooks: Event-Driven Automation

-Hooks are your commands that run automatically when Claude does something.
+Hooks are your commands that run automatically when your agent does something.

-• Claude edits a file → your formatting command runs
+• The agent edits a file → your formatting command runs

-• Claude runs a bash command → your logging command runs
+• The agent runs a bash command → your logging command runs

 • You submit a prompt → your context injection runs